Girl Scout Rejection Strategies

 Use a Blocker

-Simply just time your exit with that of another customer and keep that sacrificial lamb between you and the Girl Scouts.
+In this maneuver, you simply just time your exit with that of another customer and keep that sacrificial lamb between you and the Girl Scouts.
 They will get stopped and you will not.
 Crisis averted.

 Impart the “Hands Full” Maneuver

-This means you ditch your cart or basket at the door and farmer carry as many bags as possible to your car.
+This means you ditch your cart or basket at the door and farmer carry as many bags as possible (AMBAP) to your car.
 This really only works if you can make it in one trip but gives you the benefit of saying, “Sorry, my hands are full” while you walk past.
 You are also giving yourself the gift of the array of benefits that farmer carries bring.

 Do it for the Troops